 A well-informed decision will help you mitigate risks and align the shelter structure with your business objectives.

-A core advantage of shelter services is that the Mexican entity remains legally owned by the Shelter Operator.
+A core advantage of Mexican shelters is that the Mexican entity remains legally owned by the Shelter Operator.
 This structure eliminates direct legal liability for the manufacturer while ensuring compliance with all Mexican regulations.

 The Shelter Operator is responsible for regulatory compliance across key areas, including: